Interstate (album): Background and recording

 Instrumental rock band Pell Mell, who were "deeply involved" in the 1990s alternative movement, had existed since the early 1980s, and although based in Portland, Oregon, the band members lived in four separate American coastal cities, composing music by sending ideas to each other via e-mail, telephone or post: "Ideas are sent back and forth and when something takes shape, the members then converge in one city to record as a band."
-By 1995, the band consiststed of four multi-instrumentalists: Greg Freeman, Robert Beerman, David Spalding and Steve Fisk, the thirst three of whom made up the band's trio of guitarists.
+By 1995, the band consisted of four multi-instrumentalists: Greg Freeman, Robert Beerman, David Spalding and Steve Fisk, the first three of whom made up the band's trio of guitarists.

 By the time Pell Mell began recording Interstate, David Spalding had become the band's "new key and core member."
 This follows in the footsteps of the band's previous album, Flow (1991), their final album for SST Records which saw Spalding write seven of the album's tracks.
 He is credited as a writer on ten of the twelve tracks on Interstate, two of which were co-written by Beerman and two others co-written by Freeman, who also contributed two of his own tracks.

 In August 1993, the band began recording Interstate at Lowdown, San Francisco, and continued recording in June and October 1994 at Fort Apache Studios, Cambridge.
 The album was also engineered at both studios and mixed at the latter alone, while being mastered by Eddy Schreyer at Los Angeles' Future Disc.
 The band's "unsurprising ability" in self-producing the album, alongside several members of the album engineering and mixing the album with help from Tim O'Heir, contributes to the album's "full-sounding" and "dramatic" sound.